 Show, Don't Tell

 Instead of saying you're a hard worker, share a specific story that demonstrates it.
+Research in cognitive psychology shows that stories are 22x more memorable than facts alone.
 Stories are more believable and memorable than claims.

 Address Concerns Proactively